ferrerojosh/software-arch-res/README.md

 ## Software Architecure Resources

-This is a simple repository containing any resources I used to understand the devil known as software architecture.
+This is a repository containing any resources I used to understand the devil known as software architecture.

 ### Software Architecture in General